aztfmod/terraform-azurerm-caf/UPGRADE.md

 Upgrade to 5.4.0 includes support for:
 - Updated georeplications structure for Azure Container Registry configuration file.
 - Updated structure for Azure Front Door configuration file.
-- Updated parameter for Azure Public IP address
+- Updated parameter for Azure Public IP address.

 ### Update for georeplications structure for ACR
 The georeplications argument has replaced georeplication_locations in azurerm 2.57.0.
 Accordingly you need to change the configuration file from